neilchvz/infrastructure-portfolio/bash/macos-tooling/install-xcode-cli/README.md

 - If already installed, exits cleanly with no action taken
 - If not installed, detects the macOS build version to determine the correct installation approach
-- For Catalina and newer — fetches the latest non-beta CLI tools from `softwareupdate`
+- For Catalina and newer it fetches the latest non-beta CLI tools from `softwareupdate`
 - For Mojave and older it uses a legacy `softwareupdate` label format
 - Installs the latest available version silently